 Hiragana are derived from Kanji written in a “cursive” script (草書) where some parts of the character are slurred together and the stroke order changes, those were then further simplified for quick writing.
 As an example the Kanji 安 was the base for the あ Hiragana, 以 → い, 加 → か, 武 → む etc.

-The original Roman alphabet has only uppercase letters and doesn’t have a U, W, J and in many cases also has no spaces between words.
+The original Roman alphabet has only uppercase letters and doesn’t have a J, K, U, W, and in many cases also has no spaces between words (also Y was only used for some Greek loan words).
 Super hard to read.
 Upper and lowercase letters improved that massively.

 Japanese has no spaces, and also has to take any foreign word or name and mangle it through the very limited set of Japanese phonetics to represent something that has only remote resemblance with the original.
 Katana are used for foreign words, foreign names and sometimes for emphasis and scientific names (because nobody could read the Kanji anyway), this way I at least know what I’m looking at is a foreign word.

 Couldn’t you do without?